From sky farms to lab-grown shrimp, Singapore eyes food future

 The hydroponic farm grows non-native varieties like kale, cherry tomatoes and strawberries indoors under artificial lights and sells the produce to local supermarkets and online grocers.

-Sustenir raised S$22 million ($16 million) from backers including Singapore state investor Temasek and Australia's Grok Ventures this year, which will be used for an expansion in Singapore and opening in Hong Kong.
+Sustenir raised S$22 million ($16 million) from backers including Singapore state investor Temasek and Australia's Grok Ventures last year, which will be used for an expansion in Singapore and opening in Hong Kong.

 Temasek is also providing funds to Apollo Aquaculture Group which is building a S$70 million highly-automated, eight-storey fish farm.
 Apollo says the new farm will deliver more than a twenty-fold increase in its annual output of 110 tonnes of fish.